tonethar/IGME-430-Fall-2024/exercises/6-intro-to-express.md

 ---

 ## VI.
-Updating nodemon
+Improving `nodemon`

-- One more thing - let's update `nodemon` so that it reboots our server whenever there are changes to any HTML or CSS files in the `client/` folder.
+- One more thing - let's improve our `nodemon` call so that it reboots our server whenever there are changes to any of the HTML or CSS files in the `client/` folder.
 Here's the new value for the `"dev"` key in **package.json**:

 ```json
 "dev": "nodemon -e js,html,css,json ./src/app.js"